DHTMLX/docs-suite/docs/chart/configuration_properties.md

 As each scale builds its own range, the ticks of one scale rarely land at the height of the ticks of the other one.
 The [`alignTicks`](chart/api/chart_scales_config.md#alignticks) property of a scale makes the grids match: the scale takes the number of ticks from the reference scale and spreads its own range over them.
 The accepted values of the property are:

-- `false/undefined` - the scale chooses the number of its ticks on its own
+- `false/undefined` - the scale chooses the number of its ticks on its own.
+Only the first scale of the direction renders the grid, while the second one renders its labels, its own scale line and its [`targetLine`](chart/api/chart_scales_config.md#the-list-of-config-options-for-scales) and [`targetValue`](chart/api/chart_scales_config.md#the-list-of-config-options-for-scales), if they are specified
 - `true` - the scale takes the number of ticks from the main scale of the same direction (`"left"` for the vertical direction and `"bottom"` for the horizontal one), so the grid lines of both scales coincide
 - `string` - the position of the scale to take the number of ticks from (`"left"` | `"right"` | `"bottom"` | `"top"`), which has to be of the same direction